-At the Uniformed Services University, F. Edward Hébert School of Medicine, we will accept online and pass/fail grades, without prejudice, for courses taken during the COVID-19 pandemic.
+At the Uniformed Services University, F. Edward Hébert School of Medicine, we will accept pass/fail grades, without prejudice, for courses taken during the COVID-19 pandemic.
 Grades will be evaluated in the context of numerous other aspects of the application to include this international crisis.
-In making this statement, we are aware that some undergraduate schools are providing an option for students to take courses for grades or on a Pass/Fail basis.
+In making this statement, we are aware that some undergraduate schools provide an option for students to take courses for grades or on a Pass/Fail basis.
 With this being said, we do not want our applicants to feel pressured to choose the graded option.
 Students and their families are facing many challenges, and the pressure for grades need not be one of them.

-Updated: 23 April 2020
+Updated: 25 August 2020